Schian/CCNA/JITL_CCNA/notes/20_stp.md

 - When a host connects to a switchport the port becomes up/up but cannot send/receive data yet.
   - Designated port but must take 30 seconds to transition through listening and learning states.
 - Leads to a poor user experience.
-  - "The internet doesn't work"
+  - "The internet doesn't work" (for thirty seconds)
   - Wait is unnecessary as there is no risk of a layer 2 loop
 - PortFast sets an interface to a forwarding state
   - Bypassing listening and learning
 - If configuring for all access ports at global config, this will not affect trunk links
 - By default, cisco switches use PortFast ***Edge***.
-  - There is also PortFast Network, but this is not a CCNA topic
+  - There is also PortFast *Network*, but this is not a CCNA topic
 - Can be configured for trunk ports
   - Safe if connecting to a Router-on-a-Stick or Virtualisation server.
   - Can only be configured on a per-port basis.